 To tackle this, technology is being used to create smarter, digital supply chains that serve customers with specific business needs.
 All digital innovation must solve a problem.
 It also needs to be adaptive; ready to respond to volatility and risk.
 Finally, it should reduce complexity and cost.

 RELATED: How FedEx is using cutting-edge tech to improve customer experiences

 Designing and deploying these innovations require integrated teamwork, from IoT (Internet of Things) specialists to frontline delivery teams working together to meet shifting expectations of convenience and speed.

 Customer service today is no longer a transactional, offline activity.
 Now, logistics companies can talk to their customers before their shipment is even packaged, through online bots and live messaging services.

 RELATED: How to create a strong customer satisfaction survey

 Technologies like chatbots and FedEx online virtual assistant help us advise customers on how to ship their goods and handle international imports.
 Being able to respond right away is essential: especially when the majority of customers expect service within five minutes of making contact online.

 The more people use chatbots, the smarter they become.
 And this space has been transformed with the onset of AI.
 Companies who are pioneers in AI-driven customer service can potentially provide greater customer satisfaction.
 Those shipping products can also empower customers to expand their shipping capacity with confidence.

 Consistently innovate with intelligence

-, the need for speed and the highest quality of temperature-controlled shipping takes on critical importance.
+For our healthcare customers, this level of scrutiny in the supply chain is essential.
+The need for speed and the highest quality of temperature-controlled shipping takes on critical importance.